symblai/symbl-docs/web-sdk/overview.md

 ### Authenticate using API Credentials

-Use the code given below to authenticate using your Symbl App ID and App Secret.
+Use the code given below to authenticate using your App ID and App Secret.

 ```js
 sdk.init({